 - Head injuries: Head injuries can be some of the most severe injuries in a motorcycle accident.
 These injuries range from minor concussions to traumatic brain injuries resulting in permanent disability or death.

-- Spinal cord injuries: Motorcycle accidents can cause spinal cord injuries, which can lead to paralysis or other forms of permanent disability.
+- Spinal cord injuries: Motorcycle accidents can cause spinal cord injuries, leading to paralysis or other forms of permanent disability.

 - Internal injuries: Blunt force trauma to the body can cause internal injuries, such as organ damage, internal bleeding, and other serious complications.